-If you are planning your Puerto de la Cruz holidays, the following information may help by giving you an overview on the resort and the surrounding area, and assist you in selecting from our range of Puerto de la Cruz hotels.
+If you are planning your Puerto de la Cruz holidays, the following information may help by giving you an overview on the resort and the surrounding area.

 The rocky coastline means some of the natural beaches can be quite dangerous.
 Try Puerto de la Cruz’s main beach – Playa Jardin – at Punta Brava, near the Castillo San Felipe.
 This is a 1km beach of dark volcanic sand with palms and extensive cactus gardens and is the work of architect Cesar Manrique.
 The beach starts at the end of the commercial harbour and extends right up to Loro Parque.
 You will find showers and changing rooms here.
 The centrepiece of the seafront is the landscaped Lago de Martianez [also known as the Lido], an artificial complex of pools, islands and sun terraces built from lava rocks.